lambe-lang/specification/README.md

 // for FP addicts
 Some 1 fold { 0 } id

-// for OO with FP flavor addicts
+// for OO addicts with FP flavor<
 (Some 1).fold { 0 } id
 ```